pencer-io/pencer-io.github.io/_posts/2022-04-22-ctf-htb-secret.md

 ## Remote Code Execution

 With this new token we can use the /logs api we found earlier and authenticate as theadmin.
 This let's us use that unsanitised parameter we saw in the source code.
-Let's try and get the passwd file
+Let's try and get the passwd file:

 ```sh
 ┌──(root💀kali)-[~/htb/secret]